Phillies fail to finish sweep, give Nationals 3 unearned runs in series finale

 The Phillies got one back in the sixth, though they couldn’t capitalize on opportunities to add more.

-Nick Castellanos’ grounder rocketed off of reliever Jose Ferrer’s calf and ballooned high into the air.
+Nick Castellanos’ grounder rocketed off of reliever Jose Ferrer’s leg and ballooned high into the air.
 The ball eventually descended to Ferrer, but Castellanos legged out an infield RBI hit.
-That put runners at the corners with one out, but Kepler struck out looking and Bohm waved at a low 3-2 changeup.
+That put runners at the corners with one out.
+Kepler then struck out looking and Bohm waved at a low 3-2 changeup.

 Suarez gearing up for debut